 The article itself is pretty fascinating, and if you can get your hands on the March/April 2010 issue it’s worth a read, but for now I’m just posting the recipe as I made it which is a smaller 8 inch pan version.
 This batch was better than any batch I’ve made in the past (though I didn’t get a flaky top) and it might have to do with the fact I used a high end (Callebaut Dutch) cocoa powder.
 Not that using expensive Dutch process cocoa powder is always better since it has a drying effect in some recipes, but in this recipe it worked perfectly with it and the flavor was better than usual.
 If you only have natural cocoa, you probably won’t get the same results, so make these when you have some good Dutch cocoa on hand.

-My only complaint is that these were a little on the thin side and I’ve become partial to deep dish type brownies.
-They were still great, just thin, and I’m mentioning it in case anyone gets the idea to make them in a 9 inch square pan.
+My only complaint is that these are a little on the thin side and I’ve become partial to deep dish type brownies.
+They are still great, just thin, and I’m mentioning it in case anyone gets the idea to make them in a 9 inch square pan.
 Don’t bother or they’ll be WAY too thin.
 I recommend sticking with a half batch in an 8 inch pan or using the double version original which is baked in a 9×13.

-- 1 teaspoon of espresso powder
+- 1 1/2 teaspoons instant espresso powder

-- 1/4 cup plus 1 tablespoons boiling water
+- 1/2 cup plus 2 tablespoons boiling water

-- 1 ounce unsweetened chocolate, finely chopped
+- 2 ounces unsweetened chocolate, chopped

-- 2 tablespoons unsalted butter, melted
+- 4 tablespoons unsalted butter, melted

-- 1 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

-- 3/4 cup plus 2 tablespoons (4.4 ounces) all-purpose flour
+- 1 3/4 cups (8 3/4 ounces) all-purpose flour

-- 3/8 teaspoon salt plus an extra pinch
+- 3/4 teaspoon salt

 - In a mixing bowl, whisk together the cocoa, espresso powder, and boiling water until smooth.
 Add the unsweetened chocolate and stir until melted.
 Stir in melted butter and oil.
 (Mixture may look curdled.)
 Add egg, yolk, and vanilla and continue to whisk until smooth.
 Whisk in sugar until fully incorporated.
 Add flour and salt and mix with rubber spatula until combined.
 Fold in chocolate chips (or chopped chocolate).